Shenandoah Valley Virginia, USA Travel Guide

 Your Shenandoah Valley adventure serves as a gateway to further exploration of Virginia and the wider Mid-Atlantic region.

-Consider Great Smoky Mountains National Park (Tennessee/North Carolina), further south in the Appalachian Mountains, offering similar natural beauty and extensive hiking.
+Consider Great Smoky Mountains National Park (Tennessee/North Carolina), further south in the Appalachian Mountains, offering similar natural beauty and broad hiking.
 New River Gorge National Park and Preserve (West Virginia), America's newest national park, stands out for whitewater rafting and rock climbing.

 Combine your Shenandoah Valley journey with other nearby attractions for a wide-ranging itinerary.

-Many tour operators present combined packages that cover both historical sites and natural attractions in the region.
+A lot of tour operators present combined packages that cover both historical sites and natural attractions in the region.

 For continuing education in photography or other creative skills related to travel, Skillshare offers a wide array of online courses.